CTPSSTAFF/cmp-perf-metrics-doc/Data_Preparation.md

 -   m - a number indicating the step within the given stage
 -   a descriptive name

-Thus, for example, the SQL script **1\_2\_load\_inrix\_2012\_quarter1\_suffolk.bat** was the second step in the first stage of processing, and is concerned with loading the data for Suffolk county for calendar quarter 1 of 2012.
+Thus, for example, the SQL script __1\_2\_load\_inrix\_2012\_quarter1\_suffolk.bat__ was the second step in the first stage of processing, and is concerned with loading the data for Suffolk county for calendar quarter 1 of 2012.

-There are a total of 6 Stages of processing; the first 5 are purely 'data prep' stages.
+There are a total of 6 Stages of processing.
+Stages 1 through 4 entirely handle uploading 'raw' INRIX data delivered to CTPS in 'chunks' defined by county and calendar quarter.
+With the advent of RITIS, they are no longer needed.

+Similarly, the queries in Stage 5 are concerned with filtering out data outside of the defined CMP date and time ranges, and filtering out data with a __cvalue__ field value less than 75.0.
-With the advent of RITIS, the queries in Stages 1 through 5 should no longer be needed.
+With the advent of RITIS, the former is no longer required; the latter is accomplished by the Python script described in the previous section of this chapter.

+The queries in Stage 6 comprise the part of actual CMP metrics calculation performed in BigQuery.
+They are discussed in the folowing chapter on __Calculation\_of\_Metrics__.
-The queries in Stage 6 continue to be used for 'real' data processing. \(Starting with the 2019 arterial CMP, these queries are executed directly in BigQuery rather than via a Windows .bat script calling the
-Google Cloud Command Line Interface.
+Starting with the 2019 arterial CMP, these queries are executed directly in BigQuery rather than by executing a Windows .bat script that calls the Google Cloud Command Line Interface.